-- Keep informed: follow updates from local news sources and be sure to comply with any evacuation orders or other instructions provided by authorities. - Check for injuries and provide first aid if necessary. - Stay away from floodwater, which can be contaminated and dangerous and can contain hazardous debris. - Check for damage to your home and make any necessary repairs. - Clean up any debris and remove any items that have been damaged or destroyed. - If you smell gas or suspect a gas leak, turn off the gas and evacuate immediately.
+- Stay tuned to local news for updates and follow any evacuation orders or other instructions from authorities. - Check for injuries and provide first aid if necessary. - Stay away from floodwater, which can be contaminated and dangerous and can contain hazardous debris - Check for damage to your home and make any necessary repairs. - Clean up any debris and remove any items that have been damaged or destroyed. - If you smell gas or suspect a gas leak, turn off the gas and evacuate immediately.
 Do not use any electrical switches, appliances, or light switches, as this could cause a spark and ignite a gas explosion. - Restock your emergency supply kit and make sure you have enough supplies in case of another emergency.